 How to Update

-No action is required by customers running versions 7.0 or 8.0 of Trustwave Web Application Firewall and who subscribe to the online update feature.
+No action is required by customers running versions 7.5, 7.6 and 8.0 of Trustwave Web Application Firewall and who subscribe to the online update feature.
 Their deployments will update automatically.

 Note that even if blocking actions are defined for a protected site, Simulation Mode for these rules is ON by default, so that site managers can inspect the impact of new rules before blocking relevant traffic.
 If you want to activate blocking actions for this rule, you must update the Actions for this signature in the Policy Manager.